ahmetaa/zemberek-nlp/lm/README.md

 Implementation is similar with the systems described in Gutthrie and Hepple's 'Storing the Web in Memory: Space Efficient Language Models with Constant Time Retrieval (2010)' paper.

-This is a lossy model because for non existing n-grams it may return an existing n-gram probability value.
+This is a lossy model because for non existing n-grams it may return an existing n-gram probability value (false positive).
 Probability of this happening depends on the fingerprint hash length.
 This value is determined during the model creation.
 Regularly 8,16 or 24 bit fingerprints are used and false positive probability for an non existing n-gram is (probability of an n-gram does not exist in LM)*1/(2^fingerprint bit size).
 SmoothLm also provides quantization for even more compactness.
 So probability and back-off values can be quantized to 8, 16 or 24 bits.

 There are many alternatives for language model compression such as KenLm, RandLm and BerkeleyLm.
-SmoothLm provides equal or better compression ratio and comparable speed against them.
-SmoothLm and BerkeleyLm is implemented in Java so they are probably good choices for Java applications.
+SmoothLm and BerkeleyLm are implemented in Java so they are probably good choices for Java applications.
 Otherwise KenLm may be a better fit.

-### Download Binaries
+### Limitations

-[Google Drive](https://drive.google.com/?tab=mo&authuser=0#folders/0B9TrB39LQKZWSjNKdVcwWUxxUm8) Directory Includes Jar Files.
+SmoothLm can only compress language models where for an order, n-gram amount is less than 2,147,483,648 (2^31-1)

-#### Generating SmoothLm
+### Generating SmoothLm

 SmoothLm can be generated from standard ARPA formatted language models.
 Suppose we have an arpa file named lm.arpa